shiftkey/blog/_posts/2011-10-25-jquery-and-knockout-in-win8.md

 &lt;/div&gt;
 </code></pre>

-So by moving the binding code to the view (other parts of the default project templates have their own binding, which I'll explain at later) but I find the KnockoutJS syntax more concise than the Win8 syntax.
+So by moving the binding expressions to the UI (like the MVVM pattern that is popular with XAML application) we can lean on frameworks to make our Javascript code easier to maintain.
+Other components of the default templates have their own binding attributes - *data-win-bind* - which I'll explain later, but I find the KnockoutJS syntax more concise.

 In particular the use of *textContent* instead of *text* to denote a text value?
 Why?
 Drop the 'Content' part unless there's a real good reason - it feels like ceremony.